No Child Left Behind Act: Background

-Prior to the No Child Left Behind Act of 2001, the Elementary and Secondary Education Act (ESEA) was signed into law by President Lyndon B. Johnson in 1965.
+The No Child Left Behind Act was billed as a successor to the Elementary and Secondary Education Act (ESEA), which had been signed into law by President Lyndon B. Johnson in 1965.
 Its goal was to provide additional resources to low-income students, but following its enactment, the nation repeatedly fell short of meeting the law's goal of providing full educational opportunities to students.
 Fears concerning the American education system culminated with the 1983 release of a report entitled A Nation at Risk, written by President Ronald Reagan's National Commission on Excellence in Education.
 This report suggested that America's economic security would be severely compromised unless there were a reorientation of the education system and an increase in the set of academic standards that students were expected to achieve.
 Though many Republican groups historically opposed the active role of the federal government in education, lobbying efforts, public opinion, and other political developments in Washington (such as the Republican defeat in the 1996 presidential election) caused congressional Republicans to push for federal educational reforms that emphasized standardized testing and other accountability measures.
 At the time, increased attention was being paid to the state of education in the nation because prior to the 2000 presidential election, then-candidate George W. Bush made a number of campaign promises related to bipartisan education reform.

 The increased focus in the U.S. on educational standards and accountability reflected international education policy developments and debates.
 After World War II, international organizations such as the United Nations Educational, Scientific and Cultural Organization (UNESCO), the World Bank, and the Organisation for Economic Co-operation and Development (OECD) devoted their attention to global educational development.
 From the 1960s onward, these organizations increasingly focused on learning outcomes and evaluation procedures that included the evaluation of education systems against defined standards of performance.
 The 2001 NCLB Act was part of this global movement toward greater accountability in education.